mobz/globestats/README.md

 And finally point your browser to http://localhost:8000/ .
 The server will start sending randomly generated lat/lng data.
-Hook it up to your analytics systems to get it to plot real data.
+Hook it up to your analytics systems to get it plot real data.

 <img src="https://github.com/zsolt/zsolt.github.com/raw/master/globestats.jpg" width="366"
 height="349"/>